michaelfranzl/rpi23-gen-image/README.md

     cp ../kernelconfig-backup.txt .config

+Find out how many CPU cores you have to speed up compilation:

+    NUM_CPU_CORES=$(grep -c processor /proc/cpuinfo)

-Run the compilation on 4 CPU cores.
+Run the compilation on all CPU cores.
 This takes about 10 minutes on a modern PC:

+For a RPi2:

-    make -j4 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-
+    make -j${NUM_CPU_CORES} ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-

+For a RPi3:

+    make -j${NUM_CPU_CORES} ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu-

-Verify that you have the required kernel image:
+Verify that you have the required kernel image.

+For a RPi2 this is:

-    ls -l ./arch/arm/boot/zImage
+    ./arch/arm/boot/zImage

+For a RPi3 this is:

+    ./arch/arm/boot/Image.gz

 ### U-Boot bootloader compilation

     cd ..
     git clone git://git.denx.de/u-boot.git

 Confirmed working revision: b24cf8540a85a9bf97975aadd6a7542f166c78a3

-Then, for a RPi model 2:
+Compile for a RPi model 2 (32 bits):

     make -j4 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- rpi_2_defconfig all

-For a RPi model 3:
+Compile for a RPi model 3 (64 bits):

-    make -j4 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- rpi_3_32b_defconfig all
+    make -j4 ARCH=arm CROSS_COMPILE=aarch64-linux-gnu- rpi_3_defconfig all

 Verify that you have the required bootloader file:

-    ls -l ./u-boot.bin
+    ./u-boot.bin